tommalt/tommalt.github.io/_posts/2019-11-11-art-of-combination.markdown

 ---
 layout: post
-title: The Shortcomings of Spok
+title: The Art of Combination
 ---

 "The acme of strategic ability is displayed in